 All the wonder and delight a child feels in a snowfall is caught in the pages of this book — the frost ferns on the window sill, the snow man in the yard and the mystery and magic of a new white world.

 With full-color photographs and the Smithsonian’s famous Wilson Bentley snowflake photos, this new Curious About title looks at the science behind snow, and the history of record-setting blizzards and snowstorms—plus how people have fun in the snow!

 Like these snow childrens books?
 Find even more engaging book lists for kids on Mommy Evolution!

 Winter Unit Study

 In addition to offering recommendations for fire safety books that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class safety unit study resources!
-You can find these fun books for kids at your local library or purchase through the affiliate links provided for your convenience.
+The following resources may contain affiliate links.

 - Snow Explosions Science Experiment Kits

 - Winter Yoga Cards